adamgreig/supervide/firmware/README.md

 # Supervide Firmware

 This firmware is mostly written in Rust.
-As Rust is currently in development, the toolchain is a little more complicated to build than it might otherwise be.
+As Rust is currently in development, the tool-chain is a little more complicated to build than it might otherwise be.
+Furthermore, the interfacing between ChibiOS, an embedded RTOS written in C, and the drivers and "business logic" written in Rust leads to some sharp edges.
+This is exacerbated by ChibiOS exposing many core "functions" as macros which cannot be called directly from Rust without further wrappers.

+## Files

+* `libsv.rs`: This contains the high level control of Supervide.
+It contains `rust_main()`, the entry point to all Rust code, called promptly from the "actual" C main function in `chibi/main.c`.
+* `chibisupport.c`: Wrappers around various ChibiOS functions we need.
+Mostly these are wrapped because they are C macros rather than functions, so we cannot call them directly.
+These wrappers effectively compile the macros so they can be conveniently called from Rust.
+We also ensure the functions have convenient types to call from Rust.
+* `chibisupport.rs`: Rust function definitions for the wrappers in `chibisupport.c`.
+* `powerboard.rs`: Drivers for the functionality of the power board, including switching relays, controlling the TRIAC value, and reading the current sensor.
+* `runtime.rs`, `thumbv6m-none-eabi.json`: These are required for building Rust
+  for the STM32 sans-runtime.

+## Setup and Building

-## Checkout ChibiOS
+### Checkout ChibiOS

     git submodule update --init --recursive

-## Firmware Toolchain
+### Firmware Toolchain

-Remove any old toolchains, if applicable:
+Remove any old tool-chains, if applicable:

     sudo apt-get remove binutils-arm-none-eabi gcc-arm-none-eabi